David L. Paulsen

 David Lamont Paulsen (1936–2020) was a professor emeritus of philosophy at Brigham Young University (BYU).
 From 1994 to 1998 he held the Richard L. Evans Chair of Religious Understanding at BYU.
 He was an active faculty member at BYU from 1972–2011.

 Biography

-Paulsen was born November 13, 1936, in Ephraim, Utah.
+Paulsen was born on November 13, 1936, in Ephraim, Utah.
 His parents were educators, and he followed them in their careers.

-He received an associate degree from Snow College in English in 1957, a bachelor's degree from BYU in Political Science in 1961 (in which he was BYU's valedictorian), a JD from the University of Chicago Law School in 1964, and a Ph.D. in philosophy from the University of Michigan in 1975, with emphasis in the philosophy of religion.
-His doctoral dissertation, entitled The Comparative Coherency of Mormon (Finitistic) and Classical Theism, was said by two philosophers critical of LDS theology to be "by far the most detailed and comprehensive defense of Mormon theism."
+He received an associate degree from Snow College in English in 1957, a bachelor's degree from BYU in political science in 1961 (in which he was BYU's valedictorian), a JD from the University of Chicago Law School in 1964, and a Ph.D. in philosophy from the University of Michigan in 1975, with emphasis in the philosophy of religion.
+His doctoral dissertation, entitled "The Comparative Coherency of Mormon (Finitistic) and Classical Theism", was said by Francis J. Beckwith and Stephen E. Parish, two philosophers critical of LDS theology, to be "by far the most detailed and comprehensive defense of Mormon theism."

 He married Audrey Lucille Leer and had six children.